Updated on 2024-10-25 GMT+08:00

 UCS provides refined permission management based on the role access control (RBAC) capability of IAM and Kubernetes.
 Permission control can be implemented by UCS service resource and Kubernetes resource in a cluster.
 The two permission types apply to different resource types and are granted using different methods.

 • UCS resource permissions are granted based on the system policies of IAM.
-UCS resources include container fleets, clusters, and federation instances.
+UCS resources include fleets, clusters, and federation instances.
 Administrators can grant different permissions to different user roles (such as development and O&M) to control their use of UCS resources.

 • Kubernetes resource permissions in a cluster are granted based on the Kubernetes RBAC capability.
 Refined permissions can be granted to Kubernetes resource objects in a cluster.
-With permission setting, the permissions for performing operations on different Kubernetes resource objects (such as workloads, jobs, and services) will vary with users.
+With permission settings, the permissions for performing operations on different Kubernetes resource objects (such as workloads, jobs, and services) will vary with users.

 If your team mainly uses UCS resources, IAM system policies can meet your requirements.
 If you need refined permissions on Kubernetes resource objects in the cluster, use IAM system policies together with Kubernetes RBAC.